-Impact2 Explanation Mitigation Measures

-inipact?
-Explanation Measures

-required to follow procedures as detailed

-in the California Public Resources Code

-Sections 5097.5 and 30244.
-Therefore,

-the impact would be less than significant.

-d.
-LESS THAN SIGNIFICANT IMPACT A significant impact would occur if

-previously interred human remains would

-be disturbed during excavation of the

-project site.
-Human remains could be

-encountered during excavation and

-proposed project While no formal

-cemeteries other places of human

-internment, or burial grounds or sites are

-known to occur within the project area,

-there is always a possibility that human

-remains can be encountered during

-construction.
-If human remains are found

-during excavation, the project will need to

-California Health and Safety Code

-Section 7050 5.
-If human remains of

-Native American origin are discovered

-during project construction, compliance

-with state laws, which fall within the

-jurisdiction of the Native American

-Heritage Commission (NAHC) (Public

-Resource Code Section 5097), relating to

-the disposition of Native American burials

-will be adhered to.
-Therefore, the impact
+Impact?
+Explanation Mitigation Measures inipact?
+Explanation Measures required to follow procedures as detailed in the California Public Resources Code Sections 5097.5 and 30244.
+Therefore, the impact would be less than significant. d.
+LESS THAN SIGNIFICANT IMPACT A significant impact would occur if previously interred human remains would be disturbed during excavation of the project site.
+Human remains could be encountered during excavation and grading activities associated with the proposed project.
+While no formal cemeteries, other places of human internment, or burial grounds or sites are known to occur within the project area, there is always a possibility that human remains can be encountered during construction.
+If human remains are found during excavation, the project will need to follow procedures as detailed in the California Health and Safety Code Section 7050.5.
+If human remains of Native American origin are discovered during project construction, compliance with state laws, which fall within the jurisdiction of the Native American Heritage Commission (NAHC) (Public Resource Code Section 5097), relating to the disposition of Native American burials will be adhered to.
+Therefore, the impact would be less than significant.
 VI.
-C SEOLOGY AND SOILS

-а.
-NO IMPACT A significant impact would occur if the

-proposed project would cause personal

-injury or death or results in property

-occurring on the project site and if the

-project site is located within a

-State-designated Alguist-Priolo Zone or

-other designated fault zone.
-According to

-the California Department of

-Conservation Special Studies Zone Map,

-the project site is not located within an

-Alquist-Priolo Special Studies Zone or

-Fault Rupture Study Area.
-The proposed

-project would not expose people of

-resulting from the runture of known

-earthquake faults.
-The Alguist-Priolo

-Earthquake Fault Zoning Act is intended

-to mitigate the hazard of surface fault

-rupture on structures for human

-occupancy.
-Therefore, no impacts would

-occur.
+C GEOLOGY AND SOILS vi. c NO IMPACT A significant impact would occur if the proposed project would cause personal injury or death or results in property damage as a result of a fault rupture occurring on the project site and if the project site is located within a State-designated Alquist-Priolo Zone or other designated fault zone.
+According to the California Department of Conservation Special Studies Zone Map, the project site is not located within an Alquist-Priolo Special Studies Zone or Fault Rupture Study Area.
+The proposed project would not expose people or structures to potential adverse effects resulting from the rupture of known earthquake faults.
+The Alquist-Priolo Earthquake Fault Zoning Act is intended to mitigate the hazard of surface fault rupture on structures for human occupancy.
+Therefore, no impacts would occur.